luminpdf/lumin-mcp-server/README.md

 # Lumin PDF MCP Server

-This is an MCP (Model Context Protocol) server for integrating with Lumin PDF's API services.
-It allows AI assistants (MCP clients, e.g Claude Desktop) to interact with Lumin PDF features such as document management, signature requests, and user information.
+This is an MCP (Model Context Protocol) server for integrating with Lumin's API services.
+It allows AI assistants (MCP clients, e.g Claude Desktop, Cursor) to interact with Lumin features such as document management, signature requests, and user information.

 ## Features